silverjuke/silverjuke/docs/scripting.md

 - nn ans the minor version
 - rr as the revision

-The single components are encoded as BCD (see http://en.wikipedia.org/wiki/ Binary-coded_decimal); eg. for Silverjuke 2.10 rev17, the function returns 0x02100017.
-Note, that the revision number is not always equal to the beta- or rc-number.
-You can find out the correct revision number eg. in the "Properties" dialog of Windows.
+The single components are hexadecimal values.
+Eg. for Version 15.10.3, the function returns 0x0F0A0300.

 See also: SJ_GET_VERSION